cpsamtec/virtuin/DOCUMENTATION.md

   #AWS_SECRET_ACCESS_KEY=XXXXX
   #AWS_ACCESS_KEY_ID=XXXXX
 ```
-The collection.yml will also need to specify they location of it's corresponding
+The collection.yml will need to specify the location of it's corresponding
 collection.env for each machine.
 If one does not exist the default values are used.
 You will want to store any credentials for services your tasks will use in
 the collection.env.

+__VIRT_COLLECTION_ENV_PATH__ will be exposed to your docker environment set to the
+path of your collection.env file.
+During development you can set it on your
+system, however it is recommended to store the paths to your collection.env files
+in the __stationCollectionEnvPaths__ of your collection.yml.

 Virtuin variables in collection.env
 - VIRT_DOCKER_HOST - Tells Virtuin how to access your desired Docker server.